This post is also available in: हिन्दी (Hindi)

 3. Beta-blockers: these medicines can help to control some of the physical

-symptoms, such as increased heart rate.
+symptoms, such as increased heart rate for panic attack treatment.

 4. Benzodiazepines: are sedatives, which are very effective in rapidly decreasing